contrapunctus-1/TheatreScript/README.md

 1. Can be read, edited, and written by non-technical users
 2. No special editor required
 3. Intended to support keywords in all languages (unlike Fountain)
-4. Don't need to specify language in multi-script texts (damnit, LaTeX/XeLaTeX 😠)
+4. Don't need to specify language in multi-script texts (dammit, LaTeX/XeLaTeX 🙄)

 ## Disadvantages
 1. Can't define character name once to easily update all uses of it (unlike LaTeX+Thalie)